Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Background

 \subsection{Copyright and generative AI}

-Content creators, such as authors or artists, have raised concerns about the inclusion of their work in the training data of generative AI, including large language models but also multi-modal models such as DALLE-2~\cite{ramesh2021zero} and Stable Diffusion~\cite{rombach2022high}.
-These concerns have led to multiple lawsuits against technology companies who have acknowledged to have used copyrighted material to train their models and without the consent of the creators.
+Content creators, such as authors or artists, have raised concerns about the inclusion of their work in the training data of generative AI, including LLMs but also multi-modal models such as DALLE-2~\cite{ramesh2021zero} and Stable Diffusion~\cite{rombach2022high}.
+These concerns have led to multiple lawsuits against technology companies who have acknowledged the use of copyrighted material for training, without the consent of the creators.

-For instance, Stability AI is currently defending against two lawsuits, one filed by Getty Images~\cite{gettystability} and a second filed as a class action lawsuit by multiple creators~\cite{classactionstability}, both of which argue the use of copyright-protected content to train Stable Diffusion.
+For instance, Stability AI is currently defending against two lawsuits, one filed by Getty Images~\cite{gettystability} and one filed as a class action lawsuit by multiple creators~\cite{classactionstability}, both of which argue the use of copyright-protected content to train Stable Diffusion.
 Further, US comedian Sarah Silverman and other authors have filed lawsuits against Meta~\cite{silvermanmeta}, claiming Meta has infringed their copyrights by training LLaMA on pirated copies of their content.
 The US Authors Guild also published an open letter, signed by more than 15,000 authors, calling upon AI industry leaders to protect their content~\cite{authorsguild}.
+Since then, other content creators have filed lawsuits against LLM developers claiming copyright infringement, including the New York Times~\cite{nytimes} and Universal Music~\cite{anthropic}.

-Notably, since these lawsuits and public concerns have emerged, the original data source for the Books3 dataset has now been removed~\footnote{\url{https://huggingface.co/datasets/the_pile_books3}} and technology companies tend to not disclose details on the dataset used to train the latest language models any longer~\cite{touvron2023llama2}.
+Notably, since these lawsuits and public concerns have emerged, the original data source for the Books3 dataset has been removed~\footnote{\url{https://huggingface.co/datasets/the_pile_books3}} and technology companies tend to not disclose details on the dataset used to train the latest language models any longer~\cite{touvron2023llama2,gpt4techreport,jiang2023mistral}.

 Recognizing these ongoing court cases, Samuelson~\cite{samuelson2023generative} articulates the challenges between copyright laws and generative AI.
 In particular, they mention that the court will need to decide whether the inclusion of in-copyright works in the training data of AI models falls under \emph{fair use}, in which case it would not be copyright-protected.
 While it is still uncertain how copyright applies to generative AI, it is clear that content creators are concerned~\cite{authorsguild} while the technology will continue to evolve rapidly without necessarily taking these concerns into account~\cite{metacounterargument,openaicounterargument}.